Ramsay MacDonald: 1920–1923

 MacDonald became noted for "woolly" rhetoric such as the occasion at the Labour Party Conference of 1930 at Llandudno when he appeared to imply unemployment could be solved by encouraging the jobless to return to the fields "where they till and they grow and they sow and they harvest".
 Equally, there were times when it was unclear what his policies were.
 There was already some unease in the party about what he would do if Labour was able to form a government.

+Election of 1923

 At the 1923 election, the Conservatives had lost their majority, and when they lost a vote of confidence in the House in January 1924, King George V called on MacDonald to form a minority Labour government, with the tacit support of the Liberals under Asquith from the corner benches.
 On 22 January 1924, he took office as the first Labour Prime Minister, the first from a working-class background and one of the very few without a university education.